How To Determine The Cost of Blockchain Implementation?

 The right way to check this is to use an automated process.
 The source code can be managed using tools like Bitbucket and Github.
 Such tools also contribute to the blockchain app development cost.

-Since blockchain technology is still new to the market and new platforms are coming to the market every day, the apps can be switched to different platforms depending on its scalability, flexibility and confidentiality.
+Since blockchain technology is still new to the market and new platforms are coming to the market every day, the apps can be switched to different platforms depending on their scalability, flexibility, and confidentiality.

 Cost of Blockchain Implementation: Complexity of a Blockchain App